Tuna penning: Water pollution

 Tuna penning causes a number of changes in the physical water qualities of surrounding areas.
 Areas surrounding tuna farms typically see a decrease in dissolved oxygen.
 This is a direct result of increased aerobic respiration from the high density of tuna present and from the increased decomposition of excess fish feed.
 Dissolved oxygen is important for the metabolic processes of many living organisms.
-A decrease in dissolve oxygen makes for more adverse conditions for many of the naturally occurring species in the Mediterranean, and is correlated to a direct decrease in species richness in areas surrounding tuna farms.
+A decrease in dissolved oxygen makes for more adverse conditions for many of the naturally occurring species in the Mediterranean, and is correlated to a direct decrease in species richness in areas surrounding tuna farms.
 Tuna penning also increases the concentration of dissolved nutrients in the surround water.
 This can cause an increase in primary productivity, resulting in algal blooms.
 This may increase turbidity in the water, preventing the sea floor organisms from receiving sunlight.
 Some algal blooms can be damaging to local marine plant life, causing leaf fragility and death.
 Overall, eutrophication, increased turbidity, and decreased dissolved oxygen make it difficult for organisms designed to live in an oligotrophic environment to survive successfully.
 This caused a decline in local biodiversity and can cause a collapse in the ecosystem.